longo-andrea/100-days-of-code/log.md

 - I went deeper with Vue instace.
 I learned how to make multiple Vue instances, and even how to accessing the Vue instance from outside.

 **Thoughts:** Tomorrow I'll going on with Vue learnig.

+### Day 54: November 25, 2019

+**Today's Progress**:
+- I went deeper with Vue instance.
+I took a closer look to el and data properties of Vue instance, and also learned about ref attribute.
+I went deeper with methods, computed and watchers properties, try to understand their differences.
+With method and computed properties we can achieve the same result, but computed will cache the results so avoid to do a lot of computations, instead method will be invoked each time a re-render happens.
+Watch property can be useful when some data needs to change based on some other data, but it has been used wisely because the risk to write repetitive code is high.

+**Thoughts:** Tomorrow I'll going on with Vue learnig.